MultiSafepay/docs/content/integrations/plugins/craftcommerce/faq/generic-gateways.md

 It is possible to set the gateway code and gateway label.
 All of our payment methods are supported.

-Refunds are possible like described in: [Refund FAQ article](/integrations/plugins/craftcommerce/faq/refunding-craft-commerce/)
+Refunds of generic gateway transactions are only possible through MultiSafepay control.